Left Ventricular Outflow Tract Obstruction

 Which specialist treats it?
 The cardiologist, and in children the pediatric cardiologist, are the ones who study and follow up on this condition.
 Faced with symptoms such as fainting or shortness of breath on exertion, a cardiology evaluation is advisable to understand how the heart is working.

-Specialties that treat left ventricular outflow tract obstruction
+Which specialist treats left ventricular outflow tract obstruction?

 Treatment by city